How to Make a DIY Bluebird House

 The nest box is ready to mount.
 Keep the entrance hole about 5 feet above ground.

-The Bluebird Society recommends attaching it to a smooth round pipe, such as a 3/4-inch electrical conduit, rather than on a tree or fence.
+The Bluebird Society recommends attaching your bluebird box to a smooth round pipe, such as a 3/4-inch electrical conduit, rather than on a tree or fence.
 Conduit straps attached to the back work well for mounting.
-For extra protection from predators, coat the pipe with grease and put hardware cloth under the box to deter snakes.
+For extra protection from predators, put hardware cloth under the box to deter snakes.